 What is learned?
-Existing DL approaches may be split into four categories: learning domain descriptions (Say et al. 2017; Asai and Fukunaga 2018), policies (Buffet and Aberdeen 2009; Toyer et al. 2018; Groshev et al. 2018; Issakkimuthu, Fern, and Tadepalli 2018; Garg, Bajpai, and Mausam 2019), heuristics (Samadi, Felner, and Schaeffer 2008; Arfaee, Zilles, and Holte 2010; Thayer, Dionne, and Ruml 2011; Gomoluch et al. 2017), and planner selection (Sievers et al. 2019).
+Existing DL approaches may be split into four categories: learning domain descriptions (Say et al. 2017; Asai and Fukunaga 2018), policies (Buffet and Aberdeen 2009; Toyer et al. 2018; Groshev et al. 2018; Issakkimuthu, Fern, and Tadepalli 2018; Garg, Bajpai, and Mausam 2019), heuristics (Samadi, Felner, and Schaeffer 2008; Arfaee, Zilles, and Holte 2010; Thayer, Dionne, and Ruml 2011; Garrett, Kaelbling, and Lozano-Pérez 2016), and planner selection (Sievers et al. 2019; Ma et al. 2020).
 Our work is concerned with learning heuristics.
-One of the key differences of our approach with the existing state-of-the-art for learning heuristics is that we learn heuristics from scratch instead of improving or combining existing heuristics.
-That being said, STRIPS-HGNs are also suitable to learn heuristic improvements or combinations, and with some adaptations, to learn actions rankings; however, we have not experimented with these settings.
+One of the key differences of our approach with the existing state-of-the-art is that we learn heuristics from scratch instead of improving or combining existing heuristics.
+That said, STRIPS-HGNs are also suitable to learn heuristic improvements or combinations, and with some adaptations, to learn actions rankings; however, we have not experimented with these settings.

 Features and Architectures.
 Most existing DL approaches to planning use standard architectures, and rely on hand-engineered features or encodings of planning problems as images.
 For instance, Sievers et al. (2019) train Convolutional Neural Networks (CNNs) over graphical representations of planning problems converted into images, to determine which planner should be invoked for a planning task.
+Ma et al. (2020) show that Graph Neural Networks (GNNs) built from these graphical representations obviate the need for image conversion, provide better inference and further improve planner selection.
+We demonstrate that these advantages can also be obtained when learning heuristics.

-For learning generalised policies and heuristics, Groshev et al. (2018) train CNNs and Graph Convolutional Networks with images obtained via a domain-specific hand-coded problem conversion.
+For learning generalised policies and heuristics, Groshev et al. (2018) train CNNs and GNNs with images obtained via a domain-specific hand-coded problem conversion.
 In contrast, our approach does not require hand-coded features and instead learns latent features directly from a rich hypergraph representation of the planning problem.